William Murdoch - Britain's Most Underrated Engineer?

 Scottish engineer William Murdoch is famous for inventing gas lighting.
-He spent most of his career working for Boulton & Watt - he is the leftmost of the three on the Birmingham statue above.
-If, as some claim, many of the inventions usually ascribed to James Watt were actually made by William Murdoch, he has to be Britain's most underrated mechanical engineer.
+He spent most of his career working for Boulton & Watt - he is the leftmost of the three on the 'Golden Boys' statue above.
+If, as some claim, he made many of the inventions usually ascribed to James Watt, he has to be Britain's most underrated mechanical engineer.
 We intend to investigate his bona fides, then tour the places that he lived and worked.

 Little is known of Murdoch's early life, other than that he was born in Lugar, Ayrshire, that he went to school nearby in Old Cummock and Auchinleck where he excelled at maths, and that his father was a millwright.
 He must have gained some practical engineering skill helping in his father's workshop, because he seems to have hit the ground running at B&W. He claimed to have built an elliptical chuck of his own design for a wood turning lathe, which he used to turn a wooden hat that he wore for his interview at B&W. Boulton said that he was impressed enough by this hat to employ Murdoch on the spot, although a recommendation from their mutual acquaintance James Boswell probably helped.

 After just one year at the Soho factory, Murdoch was being treated as Chief Engineer.
 When faced with a tricky problem in the foundry, Watt sent for Murdoch: "If William Murdoch is not at home he should be sent for immediately as he understands the patterns, and care must be taken to avoid mistakes of which our engine shop has been too guilty.”